 Welcome to the new and improved Society of Gilders website

 The Society of Gilders is an international non-profit organization dedicated to the practice and preservation of the art of using gold and metal leaf.
-Our members use gilding in all its iterations, including architecture, fine art, framing, signage, illumination and more.
+Our members use gilding in all its applications, including architecture, fine art, framing, signage, illumination and more.
 The organization is a valuable resource for technical help for gilders, restorers, conservators, craftsmen, and all those interested in the gilding arts.
 Our classes and conferences bring gilders together from around the globe to learn, discuss and share.
 Our community projects give back to the community while fostering gilding skills.

-SOG elects new Officers and Trustees
+SOG Officers and Trustees

 President - Naomi Geller Lipsky; Vice President - Urban Billmeier; Secretary- Diane Killeen: Treasurer - Jorge Jimenez.
 Other Trustees are Michael Kramer, Micki Cavanah, Colleen Donaldson, Jean Spencer, and Annie Lemarie.
 Alternates are Mitch Cavanah, Francis Lestingi, Ricardo Jimenez, Michael Gilbert, Jill London, John Nelson, Madilynn Nelson, Elizabeth Holt, Dan Dipert and Leah Fishman.

 Long-time board member and past president Peter Miller, whose past guidance helped the SOG survive and progress, has stepped down from the board.
 As caretaker of the Swift Collection and, lately, head of the Museum Committee, he had a major role in finding a home for this important collection, and establishing a presence for the SOG.

 More on the Museum of the Gilding Arts (MOGA) on the the Conference Retrospective page